 - Digital preservation: The ebooks are also preserved in Portico, ensuring that they will be available to researchers in perpetuity.

 - Integration for libraries: Librarians can receive free MARC records and activate the titles in discovery services.

-The Open Access titles have been heavily used, and usage has been recorded in every country and territory.
-In 2019, the OA ebooks were used more than nine million times.
+The open access titles have been heavily used–more than 43 million times to date–and usage has been recorded in every country and territory.
 These OA ebooks are being used at more than 11,700 institutions, some of which might not otherwise afford access to publishers’ books, including high schools and community colleges.

 Collaboration with El Colegio de México

-Thanks to a grant from The Andrew W. Mellon Foundation, we’ve digitized more than 600 out-of-print books published by El Colegio de México and made them available on an Open Access basis on JSTOR.
+Thanks to a grant from the Mellon Foundation, we’ve digitized more than 600 out-of-print books published by El Colegio de México and made them available on an open access basis on JSTOR.
 We are delighted to work with this important research center to make its scholarly works freely accessible to researchers.

 More than 30 university presses and hundreds of authors are part of Path to Open, a new pilot program that supports libraries’ efforts to increase cultural diversity and invest in sustainable open access solutions while reducing financial risk for academic publishers to invest in authors and their scholarship.